timlegrand/timlegrand.github.io/en/about.md

 Open Source.
 Wait, Nutella is what I like most.
 No, just kidding.
 Open Source.
 And Python.
 I ***love*** Python.
 Ok, Nutella first.

-My top three skills are Bash, Python, Git
+Today, my top three technologies are Bash, Python and Git.

 # I actively support